UK school building

 Instead of a single, unified body like a school district, the UK has a dual system for its state-funded schools.
 Think of it less as one organization and more as two parallel tracks that schools can be on.

-1. The Local Authority (LA): This is the traditional answer.
-Each county or borough (like Kent County Council or the London Borough of Islington) has an LA that acts as the strategic overseer for ‘maintained schools’ in its patch.
-They are your first port of call for admissions information and support for children with Special Educational Needs (SEN).
+• The Local Authority (LA): This is the traditional answer.
+Each county or borough (like Kent County Council or the London Borough of Islington) has an LA that acts as the strategic overseer for ‘maintained schools’ in its area. they’re your first port of call for admissions information and support for children with Special Educational Needs (SEN).

-2. Multi-Academy Trusts (MATs): This is the newer, and increasingly dominant, model.
+• Multi-Academy Trusts (MATs): This is the newer, and increasingly dominant, model.
 An ‘Academy’ is a state-funded school that operates independently of the Local Authority.
 They have more freedom over their budget, curriculum, and teacher pay.
-Most academies are part of a larger umbrella organization called a Multi-Academy Trust, which is a bit like a non-profit school district of its own.
+Most academies are part of a larger umbrella organization called a Multi-Academy Trust — which is a bit like a non-profit school district of its own.

-A 2023 report from the Department for Education showed that over 80% of secondary schools and 41% of primary schools in England are now academies, a figure that has grown steadily over the last decade.
+Reports from the Department for Education indicate that a significant majority of secondary schools and a substantial portion of primary schools in England are now academies.
+This figure has grown steadily over the last decade, demonstrating a clear shift in school governance.

 How Do Local Authorities Work?